Navigating Through Life as a Millennial with a Disability

 February 13, 2017 by dccinc

-The Silent Generation were focused on their careers due to the critical need of living through and recovering from the impacts of war and the depression era.
-They were also encouraged as a society to conform with social norms and expectations.
-So people with disabilities were often kept at home, more readily sent to institutions and really did not have any of the supportive services that exist today – even the chance, like children without disabilities did, to attend school.
+The Silent Generation was focused on their careers due to the critical need to live through and recover from the impacts of war and the Depression era.
+They were also encouraged as a society to conform to social norms and expectations.
+So people with disabilities were often kept at home, more readily sent to institutions, and did not have any of the supportive services that exist today – even the chance, like children without disabilities did, to attend school.

 Just like the Silent Generation interacting with the exasperatingly disruptive Baby Boomer Generation so it goes with the Millennials.
 Older generations and other members of society need to work with the Millennials with disabilities and provide support so they are able to become active and contributing members of society.
 “These supports should include work and living opportunities outside of their homes.
-This generation has had the most opportunities for self-advocacy, individualized planning and the abilities to use their own voices in the history of the disabled community”.
-As well, previous and upcoming generations need the support and involvement of Millennials with disabilities to help them with adapting and addressing opportunities and challenges of those with disabilities.
+This generation has had the most opportunities for self-advocacy, individualized planning, and the abilities to use their own voices in the history of the disabled community”.
+Also, previous and upcoming generations need the support and involvement of Millennials with disabilities to help them adapt and address the opportunities and challenges of those with disabilities.
 Here are some ways that Millennial with disabilities have adapted to challenges:

-Baby-Boomers vs. Millennials: Generations such as Baby Boomers “would have probably done the same if they had the tools and attitude that the Millennial Generation has today.
-Unfortunately for them, they were born to soon to advocate for large societal changes.
+Baby Boomers vs. Millennials: Generations such as Baby Boomers “would have probably done the same if they had the tools and attitude that the Millennial Generation has today.
+Unfortunately for them, they were born too soon to advocate for large societal changes.
 The Millennial Generation has had the privilege of growing up with amazing technological developments.
-Millennials who are living with disabilities have the opportunities of getting a university or college degree, travelling independently, getting the jobs they want and living where and how they want as if nothing can hold them back.
+Millennials who are living with disabilities have the opportunities to get a university or college degree, travel independently, get the jobs they want, and live where and how they want as if nothing can hold them back.
 Those apart of the Millennial with disabilities have been very outspoken and has ensured people that Millennials with disabilities will successfully integrate themselves into local communities and the Canadian workplace”.

-Customizing their environments: The part of the Millennial Generation that is living with a disability, “have learned to customize their environments to fit their needs and new technology is providing the ability to do so.
+Customizing their environments: The part of the Millennial Generation that is living with a disability, has learned to customize their environments to fit their needs and new technology is providing the ability to do so.
 There has been more flexibility and freedom in areas such as education because of technological advancements.
 These advances have facilitated many changes in policies relating to providing services as individualized as possible”.
-The Millennial Generation is open-minded and promote inclusion; “they have grown-up in classrooms, playing sports and participating in other social activities with peers who have intellectual and other disabilities.
+The Millennial Generation is open-minded and promotes inclusion; “they have grown up in classrooms, playing sports and participating in other social activities with peers who have intellectual and other disabilities.
 The current generation of Millennials with disabilities is the most accepted population in history.
-Their able minded and bodied peers who are civic-minded and philanthropic, most of all believe they are equal and should be treated with respect”.
+Their able-minded and bodied peers who are civic-minded and philanthropic, most of all believe they are equal and should be treated with respect”.

 Opportunities for Millennials with Disabilities: As Millennials with disabilities communicate how they want to live; there needs to be resources and opportunities available that assist people with disabilities achieve the way they choose to live and “help them have the control to maintain it.
 The Millennial Generation doesn’t believe in being shackled to tradition or location, which is ideal for young adults with physical disabilities who want to participate but were previously unable to due to physical limitations and access to physical locations”.

 Challenges for Millennials with Disabilities: Several of the challenges Millennials with disabilities can arise because of their choices.
 “The programs that have and were created to assist the disabled population are old and out of date.
 The funding sources are too generic and do not allow enough customization and control by the individual.
-Due to the people, agencies and government programs that have been implemented to assist people with disabilities, the budgets and programs do not take every individual and their disability into account.
+Due to the people, agencies, and government programs that have been implemented to assist people with disabilities, the budgets and programs do not take every individual and their disability into account.
 The current funding and programs set aside to assist people with disabilities need to be revamped and new funding needs to be created and set aside specifically for people with disabilities.
-Agencies and programs need to also revamp their community based services and supports to assist people with disabilities.
-Person-centered planning needs to be an billable service focusing on management care, independent plan of assessment and authorized services, which ensure that the social, environmental and physical needs of the Millennials with disabilities are met”.
+Agencies and programs need to also revamp their community-based services and supports to assist people with disabilities.
+Person-centered planning needs to be a billable service focusing on management care, independent plan of assessment, and authorized services, which ensure that the social, environmental, and physical needs of the Millennials with disabilities are met”.

-At Disability Credit Canada, we take pride in helping disabled Canadians claim disability tax credit.
+At Disability Credit Canada, we take pride in helping disabled Canadians claim disability tax credit and CPP disability.
 Give us a call today to get a free assessment!

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits